-Below is a list of ways you can add a homely, personable feel to a new build property, many of which I’ve been implementing in our own new home since moving in last year.
+Below is a list of ways you can add a homely, personable feel to a new build property, many of which I’ve been implementing in our own new home since moving in.

 So, scroll through if you’re looking for ideas on how you can decorate your home, especially if it’s a completely blank canvas like many new build properties.

 Panelling can be an easy and effective way of instantly adding texture to your new build’s blank walls.
-Choosing what style of panelling complements a modern home, however, can be tricky.
+Choosing what style of panelling compliments a modern home, however, can be tricky.

-This awesome article by Emily Henderson takes you the various types of wall panelling – from applied moulding to wainscoting – along with some beautiful examples of what part of the house you can use them in.
+This pin by Emily Henderson takes you the various types of wall panelling – from applied moulding to wainscoting – along with some beautiful examples of what part of the house you can use them in.

 The first project we took on in our new house was building a faux fireplace in the living room.
 We had come from a period home with a traditional hearth and chimney so when we moved into our new build it just felt like something was missing.

 I came across this amazing tutorial for a DIY minimalist fireplace and loved the idea of adding a focal point with an electric fire and rustic wooden mantel.
 In the end, we decided the work was a bit above our skill set, so we found a builder to make the vision a reality instead.
 Find out more about the design and build process of our faux fireplace here.

 Psst if you want to know more about the TV above it – yes, that is a TV! – you’ll want to read this post too!

 Curious to know where anything in these pictures is from?
 Shop our home via LTK